-- 1. Replace dry type air cleaner elements when the maximum allowable air cleaner restriction has been reached.
-Air cleaners are equipped with a restriction indicator which aids in determining the servicing interval. - 2.
-Do not clean and/or reuse a dry paper-type air cleaner.
+- Replace dry type air cleaner elements when the maximum allowable air cleaner restriction [20 in.
+H2O (5.0 kPa)] has been reached.
+Some air cleaners are equipped with a restriction indicator which aids in determining the servicing interval. - Do not clean and/or reuse dry paper-type air cleaner elements unless the cleaning method used removes clogging without damaging the element. - 3.
+Inspect and clean the elements in accordance with the air cleaner manufacturer's recommendations, if any.